catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ---
-title: Migrating to Compliant Cloud from Heroku
+title: Migrating to The Platform from Heroku
 category: guide
 ---

-This guide covers the migration of an application that was developed for Heroku to [Compliant Cloud](https://datica.com/compliant-cloud).
+This guide covers the migration of an application that was developed for Heroku to [The Platform](https://datica.com/compliant-cloud).

 ## Prerequisites